-After an early breakfast, your guides will brief you on effective trekking techniques as well as an overview of the natural and cultural history of the area.
-We will begin trekking up the Ascencio Valley while enjoying views of the the Ascencio River.
-We will come to Refugio Chileno and have a break for water and snacks.
-We then continue through a beautiful forest of native Lenga (Beech) trees and then continue hiking until we reach a glacial moraine (a ridge made from earth pushed by a glacier).
-From the moraine, we trek one more hour until we reach the most stunning view of the Torres del Paine rock towers!
+This morning we will wake up early and drive to Torres Del Paine National Park.
+After breakfast, your guides will brief you on effective trekking techniques as well as an overview of the natural and cultural history of the area.
+We will begin trekking up the Ascencio valley while having views of the the Ascencio river.
+We will come to refugio Chileno and have a break for water and snacks.
+We then continue through a beautiful forest of native Lenga (Beech) trees and then keep hiking until we reach a glacial moraine (a ridge made from earth pushed by the glacier).
+From the moraine, we trek 1 more hour until we reach the most amazing view of the Torres del Paine rock towers!
 The views of the granite towers and glacial lake are simply breathtaking.
-We will then head back to Refugio Nash for dinner and accommodation for the night.
-Your guides will deliver the plan for the next day.
+We will then head back to our Refugio for dinner and accommodation for the night.
+Our guides will deliver the plan for the next day.

 Hiking Mileage: 6.8 miles